Hard Non-Monotonic Attention for Character-Level Transduction: Recurrent Neural Parameterization

 \subsection{Parameterization.}

 Now, we define the alignment distribution

 where $\mathbf{T} \in \mathbb{R}^{d_h \times 2d_h}$ and $\dech_i$, the decoder RNN's hidden state, is defined in \cref{sec:decoder}.
 Importantly, the alignment distribution $\alpha_j(i)$ at time step $i$ will \emph{only} depend on the prefix of the output string $\yy_{< i}$ generated so far.
 This is clear since the output-side decoder is a unidirectional RNN.
+We also define